TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vpngw-configvnettovnetusingvpn.md

 />
 # Configure a VNet-to-VNet connection using VPN

 There are multiple ways to setup VNet-to-VNet connections.
-You may find below help useful in setting up the VNet-to-VNet connection using VPN.
+You may find the articles listed below useful in setting up the VNet-to-VNet connection using VPN.

-## **Recommended documents**
+## **Recommended Documents**

 * VNets can be connected in multiple ways depending on requirements.
 Check [here](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps#about) for additional details
 * Step by step guide to [configuring and validating VNet or VPN connections](https://support.microsoft.com/help/4032151/configuring-and-validating-vnet-or-vpn-connections)
 * Configure a VNet-to-VNet VPN Gateway connection using [portal](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal), [PowerShell](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps) or [Azure CLI](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-cli)